veritywong/web-applications/html_challenges/07_deploying_render.md

 _You might have to wait a bit (sometimes up to an hour) before the web application is accessible via that URL._

-## Using a PostgreSQL Database on Render
+## Using a PostgreSQL database on Render

 ### Step 1 - Creating the database on Render